Vacation Rentals in Lake Cachuma

 How much does it cost to book a vacation rental in Lake Cachuma?

-The corona crisis heavily impacted the travel industry in 2020.
-Last year, rentals in this destination had an annual average cost of around $533.48 per night.
+Last year, rentals in this destination had an annual average price of around $552 per night.

-When are vacation rentals more expensive in Lake Cachuma?
+During which months are vacation rentals cheaper in Lake Cachuma?

 Are there usually many vacation rentals available in Lake Cachuma?